 Alternatively, you can deactivate the display of images in your email programme.
 In this case, however, the newsletter will not be displayed to you in full.

 In connection with our services we present information and offerings from Zalando on the basis of your interests.
-You will receive these individual product recommendations from us regardless of whether you have subscribed to a newsletter.
-In accordance with legal stipulations, we preferentially use your previous shopping and interests data, which allow us to derive your product interests in view of the interests, preferences and profile data you have shared with us, to select individual product recommendations.
+You may receive a limited number of individual product recommendations, surveys, as well as product review requests from us regardless of whether you have subscribed to a newsletter.
+In accordance with legal stipulations, we preferentially use the data on your previous orders, to select individual product recommendations.

 We use the data submitted when ordering Zalando vouchers to check and process the order and to issue and redeem the voucher.
 This also includes the recording and processing of the data connected to use of the voucher, especially for fraud prevention.